 OhEmGee!
-There have been so so so SO many updates to the different social media platforms since January 2018, so I thought I’d put together a quick blog on the different social media trends, updates and tips that business owners need to know in 2018!
-I’ve tried to list at least a couple of items for every social media platform, however most of the info is in regards to Facebook and Instagram, as those are the two platforms that have undergone the most amount of change in the past 6 months.
+There have been so so so SO many updates to the different social media platforms since January, so we thought we’d put together a quick blog on the different 2018 social media trends, updates and tips that business owners need to know in 2018!
+We’ve tried to list at least a couple of items for every social media platform, however most of the info is in regards to Facebook and Instagram, as those are the two platforms that have undergone the most amount of change in the past 6 months.

 2018 Social Media Trends: